ereinhardt/AV-Player/README.md

 ## Known Bugs (TODO):

-- While a video track is waiting for the loop to restart, the video canvas shows the last frame instead of just black.
 - When adding a longer audio or video file to an existing loop, the loop time does not adapt to the new longest file.